When it comes to paint, different materials require different treatment.

 When it comes to metal on a home’s exterior, the number one issue we face is rust.
 Rust is the common name for iron oxide, and occurs when a metal that contains iron is exposed to oxygen and moisture over a period of time.
 That’s why we see a lot of rust on coastal homes, and homes in tropical climates (i.e. Queensland!).

 While rust is unsightly, the most pressing issue is its ability to destroy the structural integrity of a house.
 To prevent rust forming, you will need to seal the surface using an etch primer.
 This process will also extend the lifespan of your paintwork.

 Call in the Professionals

 Exterior painting isn’t always straightforward.
 There’s a lot of knowledge and experience that goes into achieving professional results.
-If you’d like our help repainting your home or commercial building, give us a call on 07 3829 5735 or fill out the form on this page and we’ll get right back to you.
+If you’d like our help repainting commercial building in Brisbane or your home, give us a call on 07 3829 5735 or fill out the form on this page and we’ll get right back to you.